 The wonderful thing about cats is that they usually adapt to almost any situation and go back to their bed next to the radiator, curl up and go to sleep!
 Very occasionally a very sensitive cat may become stressed and urinate in the house, but this can be overcome by increasing its sense of security (see urine spraying and house soiling) and maintain a good hygiene regimen.

 As you sit with the baby and the cat gets used to its presence and the baby’s smell is integrated into the house, most cats will just get on with life.

 - Wash you hands after handling the cat or cleaning litter trays etc.

 - Keep the baby’s room as a no-go zone for the cat for your own peace of mind, especially when the baby is very small.

-- Put a net over a baby basket or pram to prevent the cat getting in.
+- Put a net over a baby basket or pram to prevent the cat from getting in.

 - Keep up your cat’s preventive health care – flea and worm treatments.